-Queue Priority allows you to prioritize which Call Center queues are more important than others so that when you’re busy you can ensure important calls are answered first.
+Queue priority allows you to prioritize which Call Center queues are more important than others so that, while busy, you can ensure important calls are answered first.

 Consider this: Agents are assigned to 2 different Call Centers, and in each, there is a call waiting in the hold queue.
 Caller A is waiting for 1 minute while Caller B is waiting for 2 minutes.
 Normally the oldest call gets served to the next available Agent so Caller B will exit the hold queue first.

 If you've set queue prioritization, it wouldn't matter how long the calls in other hold queues are waiting.
 Calls in designated hold queues will be served to available Agents first.
 You'll want to create a queue priority if, for example, you'd like to treat VIP customers with quicker access to your Call Center and Agents.